 February 1 - Applications for Irish American Scholars program, including intent to study abroad.
 Submitted through Carta.

-February 1 - ISEP Programs for Fall 2017 - ISEP program applications are completed through ISEP and your study abroad advisor must create an account for you.
+February 1 - ISEP Programs for Fall 2019 - ISEP program applications are completed through ISEP.

-February 20 - Center for Global Learning Study Abroad Award Applications - For any students intending to study abroad in Fall 2018 or for a full Academic Year (FA18-SP19).
+February 20 - Center for Global Learning Study Abroad Award Applications - For any students intending to study abroad in Fall 2019, Spring 2019 or for a full Academic Year (FA19-SP20).

 Please review our website for a list of various program and scholarship deadlines